delingren/hp-iq804/README.md

 * BT module.
 What laptop doesn't have built-in BT these days?
 * CD drive.
 What is a CD?!
 It's probably a DVD drive.
 Not that it doesn't belong to the museum either.
 * Hard drive.
 * 1394 connector.
-Come on, it's 21st century
+Come on, it's 21st century!
 * WiFi antennas.
 * IR LED.
 The machine was supposed to come with a remote control, but I don't have it.
 What am I supposed to do with it anyway?
 * Light sensor.
-* Hot start key (really not sure what it was)
+* Hot start key.
+Really not sure what it was.

 ## Disassembly
 The first step is to open up the machine and disassemble the parts, reverse engineering some components if needed.
 I found [these instructions](disassembly.pdf) from HP which helped with the disassembling process.